 But we’re not leaving the interwebs.
 Nick continues to write about the book world and its inhabitants.
 You’ll find his books and updates on new projects here: https://www.nicholasbasbanes.com/

-Barbara is helping authors find their voices (maybe yours!) on the printed page at her ghostwriting firm: https://www.ininkghostwriting.com/
+Barbara is helping authors find their voices (maybe yours!) on the printed page at her ghostwriting firm: https://www.ininkghostwriting.com/ and at her new company, DIYBook, an affordable, online writing program designed to help people tell their stories.
+Barbara also launched a podcast, “Writing for Immortality,” where she is continuing the conversation around great books.

 I leave you with this poem by Edmond Haraucourt.
 Merci!